Ayman-ilias/Hey_Potu/DEPLOYMENT_VM.md

 - The application uses **port 1111** for the frontend
 - The backend runs on **port 3000**
 - All API calls are proxied through nginx, so you only need to expose port 1111
-- Excel database file persists between restarts
+- CSV database files persist between restarts
-- No native compilation - super fast Docker builds!
+- No native compilation - super fast Docker builds (30 seconds!)

 ## Troubleshooting